TimmyCOCO/TimmyCOCO.github.io/README.md

-# Personal website
+# Personal Website: gtweb.cf

-TimmyCOCO.github.io

-use gtweb.cf will redirect to TimmyCOCO.github.io
+--> This will redirect to TimmyCOCO.github.io